MicrosoftDocs/windows-ai-docs/docs/apis/imaging.md

 > [!TIP]
 > Provide feedback on these APIs and their functionality by creating a new [Issue](https://github.com/microsoft/WindowsAppSDK/issues/new?template=Blank+issue) in the Windows App SDK GitHub repo. (*Make sure you include **Imaging** in the title!*)

-Imaging features will be supported by the [Windows App SDK](/windows/apps/windows-app-sdk/) through a set of artificial intelligence (AI)-backed APIs that can both scale and sharpen images (Image Super Resolution) as well as identify objects within an image (Image Segmentation).
+Imaging features will be supported by the [Windows App SDK](/windows/apps/windows-app-sdk/) through a set of artificial intelligence (AI)-backed APIs that can do a variety of actions such as scaling and sharpening images (Image Super Resolution), producing text that describes the image (Image Description), as well as identify objects within an image (Image Segmentation).

 For API details, see [API ref for AI-backed imaging features in the Windows App SDK](imaging-api-ref.md).